Kintiru/blog/_posts/en/statistics/AP Statistics/2023-03-28-AP Statistics Chapter 12.md

  1. Random (10% condition)
  2. Large Counts: Every $E(X_i)$ is greater than 5

+# 12.2 Two way Chi Squared Test

+Test for independence and homogeneity is same except hypothesis.

+## Test for Independence

+Typically, Test for Independence is used when
+ * Single sample
+ * 2 categorical variables

+Here, we are looking for association (or independence) between two categorical variable in a single population

+### Performing the test

+ 1. State:
+    - $H_0$: Two variable __ and __ is independent in `population in interest`
+    - $H_a$: Two variable __ and __ is independent is associated in `population in interest`
+ 2. Plan: Check Conditions
+ 3. Do: Perform Calculations
+ 4. Conclude: Make Conclusion

+## Test for Homogeneity

+Test for Homogeneity is used when
+ * More than one samples or different treatments
+ * One Categorical Variable

+Here, we are testing if the distribution is same across different populations.

+### Performing the test

+ 1. State:
+    - $H_0$: The distribution of __ is same across __ and __ in `population in interest`
+    - $H_a$: The distribution of __ is different __ in `population in interest`
+ 2. Plan: Check Conditions
+ 3. Do: Perform Calculations
+ 4. Conclude: Make Conclusion

+### Comparison with 2 sample z test (proportions)

+ 1. 2 sample z test is powerful since we can set directions

+## Conditions for Inference

+ 1. Random: Random sample or assignment
+ 2. Independence: 10% condition or independent treatment
+ 3. Large counts: All expected counts are 5 or more ($\forall E(X_i) \geq 5$)

 # 12.3 Inference for Slope

 ## Population Regression Line